OriKaplan8/requires-rewrite-gui/README.md

 - Use the `mongo_data_manager.ipynb` notebook.
 This notebook contains a function called `retrieve_annotation_by_user_and_file_id`, which you can run with the desired filename and username to retrieve the relevant annotations.

 Further details and functions are explained within the notebook itself.

+## Repository Files

+### `annotation_sources_asi`
+This folder contains the original `.xlsx` file provided by ASI, along with a `.json` file that was created from the Excel data.

+### `annotation_requires_rewrite_gui.ipynb`
+This Jupyter Notebook contains the source code for the Require-rewrite-context-gui software.
+It includes detailed explanations of each function used within the software.